Although teddy bear dog breeds are often considered small, cute and cuddly, they actually come in all shapes and sizes.

 It might boggle the mind how a big dog like a Husky and a smaller breed like a Welsh Corgi can be crossed, but one thing is for sure – the teddy bear breed of dog known as the Corgi Husky mix is an adorable and charming end result!

-The distinctive fur patterns that Huskies have translate gorgeously to the Corgi Husky Mix, and also combine the honey and tan colours that Corgis often have along a mix of greys and whites.
+The distinctive fur patterns that Huskies have translate gorgeously to the Corgi Husky Mix, and also combine the honey and tan colors that Corgis often have along with a mix of greys and whites.

 However!
 Please be advised that there are some seriously individualistic tendencies that come through in this mix of breeds.

 Maybe it’s the sled dog genes of the Husky or the royal connotations of the Corgi, but make no mistake – these can be pretty tricky customers.